Keenan-Nicholson/ISS_Twitter_Bot/README.md

 # ISS Twitter Bot

-A bot that scrapes ISS location data from NASA's website and tweets when and where the ISS is visible from Corner Brook, Grand Falls, and St. Johns Newfoundland.
+A bot that scrapes ISS location data from NASA's website and tweets when and where the ISS is visible from Corner Brook, Grand Falls, Goose Bay and St. Johns Newfoundland & Labrador.

 @Author Keenan Nicholson